anithri/every_list_ever/README.md

 ## setup
 1. clone the repository & bundle
-2. copy the .env.sample to .env
+2. run bin/gen_env to generate .env
-3. execute `bin/randomize all` to replace sensitive values in .env
+3. edit .env for any other values you want to change
-4. edit .env to give values to the DEVELOPER_ vars and any other values you want to change
+4. run bin/gen_db_compose to generate the db.docker-compose.yml file
 5. execute `bin/db start` to build a docker container with the values in .env
 6. execute `bin/db setup` to run "rails db:create db:migrate db:seed"
 7. if you use direnv, copy .envrc.sample to .envrc
-7. execute `bin/dev`
+8. execute `bin/dev`

 ## tools
 * rails 8.0
 * ruby 3.3.7